madajaju/ailtire/docs/deployment.md

 ### MircoService definition

-Each microservice has the name of the microservice and the image name is the fully qualified name of the microservice from the build of the application see [ailtire app build](cli-app-build) command for additional information.
+Each microservice has the name of the microservice and the image name is the fully qualified name of the microservice from the buildEngine of the application see [ailtire app buildEngine](cli-app-buildEngine) command for additional information.
 There is additional information in the service like environment variables that are used to manage stacks of stacks and services.

 #### Environment Variables